 I’ll be writing about the video How to be inspired by other writers without losing your own voice.
 Writing advice for readers, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

 Being inspired by other writers can be a very positive thing.
-We can learn from their work and embrace it, and incorporate certain techniques and tools that make their work great into our own writing, but it’s important to maintain your own personal style as well.
+We can learn from their work and incorporate certain techniques that make their work great into our own writing.
+But it’s important to maintain your own personal style as well.

-The first thing to say is that if you’re so heavily inspired by other writers that you’re ripping them off or plagiarising them, then you can get in a lot of trouble.
+It’s very important that however inspired you are by other writers, you don’t rip them off.
 It’s very important that you do not directly copy, either by accident or intentionally, the work of other writers.